efirestone/hassle/README.md

 client.connect()
 ```

-Hassemble provides predefined factory functions, data classes, and observers for all of the common entity types.
+Hassle provides predefined factory functions, data classes, and observers for all of the common entity types.

 In the following example we'll observe the motion sensor in the living room, and when motion is detected we'll turn on
 the living room light with a 5000K color temperature.